pc-aide/AWS/01 AWS Certified Solutions Architect - Professional/CloudFormation/Readme.md

 ---

+## Stacks
+* CloudFormation uses stacks, which are a collection of AWS resources managed as a single unit
+* You can make changes to the stack & update it in place, as opposed to having to tear it down & re-create it
+* Direct Updates are used for quick changes.
+Change Sets are used when you want ot review th changes that will be applied
+* Detect unmanded config changes (drift) using CloudFormation
+  * Not all resources support drift detection

+---

 ## ASG
 * CloudFormation manages the ASG, not the underlying EC2
 * You can define "success conditions" for the launch of your EC2 instances using a **CreationPolicy**